Table of Contents

 It’s no secret that the world of art is changing.
 And this is the latest trend, 100% digital.

-The simple answer is: the artist inputs creative criteria to computer softwares.
+The simple answer is: the artist inputs creative criteria into computer software.
 And the computer produces the final piece of art, following the creator’s instructions.
 It’s modern technology applied to the world of art.

 Since it’s all digital, generative art creates new aesthetics.
-It produces forms, shapes, hues, and patterns than Giotto could only dream of.
-Key advantage for the artist is that it doesn’t take them months to generate a new piece.
-For example, Leonardo da Vinci painted the The Last Supper in four years.
-With new softwares, a piece is ready in minutes.
+It produces forms, shapes, hues, and patterns that Giotto could only dream of.
+A key advantage for the artist is that it doesn’t take them months to generate a new piece.
+For example, Leonardo da Vinci painted The Last Supper in four years.
+With new software, a piece is ready in minutes.

-And, even better for the customer, new platforms allow you to custom your order.
+And, even better for the customer, new platforms allow you to customize your order.
 Or to have a final, creative surprise.

 Art on demand